MIFF Awards 2024

 Kearney Group logo

-The First Nations Creative Award, presented in collaboration with Kearney Group, recognises an outstanding Australian First Nations creative within a film playing in the MIFF program.
+The Uncle Jack Charles Award in collaboration with Kearney Group recognises an outstanding Aboriginal and Torres Strait Islander creative within a film playing in the MIFF program.
 The recipient will be awarded a A$20,000 cash prize and A$25,000 worth of financial services with Kearney Group.

 The pool of contenders is drawn from across all film creative departments including directing, producing, screenwriting, composing, editing, cinematography, acting, production design, art direction and sound design.
 The prize is awarded to the creative deemed to have demonstrated excellence and commitment in their relevant craft, as selected by a film jury of three key industry personnel.